Brink-Software/AksWorkshop/labs/lab6-volumes/LAB.md

 kubectl run neo4j --image neo4j
 ```

 If you now refresh the browser you will be confronted with the login screen.
-Normally our application are stateless and this doesn't matter but there might be a situation where you want to be able to persist the data over Pod restarts and crashes.
+Normally our applications are stateless and this doesn't matter but there might be a situation where you want to be able to persist data over Pod restarts and crashes.
 Kubernetes has various resources to help with this.

 Azure Kubernetes Services comes preconfigured with a set of `StorageClasses`.